General Policies and Procedures

 - The P-Card Administrator will receive a card status report.

 - Cardholders must take the test.
-If a cardholder does not take the test, the new card will not be activated and will be subject to
+If a cardholder does not take the test, the new card will not be activated.

 The University of South Carolina has adopted the State of South Carolina's Blocked Merchant Category Code List with some allowable adjustments.
 Transactions will be blocked at the point-of-sale level at the types of vendors on the Blocked Merchant Category Code List attached to these procedures.